 He added that as the U.S. over 65-population grows, physical activity is “an attractive option to reduce the burden of cognitive impairment in public health because it is low cost and doesn’t interfere with medications.”

 These results added to a growing body of evidence that brain health is more than just the luck of the genetic draw.
 A December 2015 study from Boston University of young adults demonstrated that aerobic exercise increased blood circulation to the area of the brain responsible for memory, the entorhinal cortex.

 In addition to improving blood circulation, it’s important to keep the neurons in the brain in tip-top shape by exercising them right along with the body.
 Among things to do such as reading and learning something new is neurofeedback – the core of what we do at Center for Brain.

 Neurofeedback uses technology to harness the brain’s neuroplasticity – its ability to change itself – in order to train the brain to function optimally.
 When the brain is working optimally, attention, mood, learning and memory all improve – even in older adults.

 Research has shown that throughout life – including into old age – the brain continues to adapt and adjust as it confronts new experiences, acquires fresh knowledge and is exposed to varying sensory input.
 Different neurons fire, the number of synapses increases and the brain gets “re-mapped.”

 At Center for Brain we employ neurofeedback to train the brain into healthier, more functional patterns.
 It helps the brain adjust its timing and strengthen connectivity between the different parts of the brain.

-To find out how we might be able to help you improve or conserve your memory and cognitive function, give us a call for your free consultation with Center for Brain director Mike Cohen.
+To find out how we might be able to help you improve or conserve your memory and cognitive function, contact the Center for Brain Training for a consultation.